 - Printer admins can also submit print jobs to a printer, for doing preliminary testing before sharing the printer with the organization.

 Follow these steps to submit print jobs to printerShare:

 - Create a print job and store the resulting document ID.

-- Upload document data to the document.
+- Upload bytes to the created upload session.